Skip to main content

 Start Slow and Build the Habit

 The most common mistake is trying to do too much too fast.
-Start with 10 minutes per day of a single, simple game.
-Once that becomes routine (usually 1-2 weeks), consider adding a second game or extending the session.
+Start with ten minutes per day of a single, simple game.
+Once that becomes routine (usually one to two weeks), consider adding a second game or extending the session.
 The goal is sustainable daily practice, not intensive initial effort that burns out within a week.

 Make It Social

-Memory games played alongside a caregiver, family member, or friend are more effective than solo practice for two reasons: the social engagement adds a cognitive load of its own (dual-task processing), and the shared experience creates accountability that helps maintain the habit.
+Memory games played alongside a caregiver, family member, or friend tend to be more effective than solo practice for two reasons: the social engagement adds a cognitive load of its own (dual-task processing), and the shared experience creates accountability that helps maintain the habit.

 Celebrate Progress, Not Just Performance

 Tracking performance over time is valuable (it provides objective evidence of improvement), but the day-to-day practice should celebrate effort, not just scores.
-A senior who plays 10 minutes today when they played 8 yesterday is making progress, even if their score is the same.
+A senior who plays ten minutes today when they played eight yesterday is making progress, even if their score is the same.

 Positive framing matters for motivation.
-Rather than "you got 3 less pairs than yesterday," try "you played for 2 more minutes than yesterday."
+Rather than "you got three fewer pairs than yesterday," try "you played for two more minutes than yesterday."
 The goal is building a sustainable practice habit, and positive reinforcement is what makes that habit stick.

 Match the Game to the Person

 Not every senior will enjoy every game on this list.
-Some prefer visual games, others prefer verbal/word-based ones.
+Some prefer visual games, others prefer verbal or word-based ones.
 Some find number sequences engaging, others find them frustrating.
 The key is finding the games that a specific person enjoys and sticking with those.

 Coordinate with Healthcare